puzpuzpuz/cls-rtracer/README.md

 ## How to use it - Step 2 (Fastify users)

-Use the middleware provided by the library before the first middleware that needs to have access to request ids.
-Note that some middlewares may cause CLS context to get lost.
-To avoid such issues, you should use any third party middleware that does not need access to request ids *before* you use this middleware.
+Use the middleware provided by the library:

 ```javascript
 const fastify = require('fastify')()